theproductiveprogrammer/koredb/README.md

 The third property of the log is that it is _easy to merge_.
-This means that given multiple logs, we can easily create a set of rules that allow anyone with the same set of logs to end up with the same global ordering of records.
+This means that, given multiple logs,
+_anyone_ with access to them will end up with the exact same global ordering of records.
 This property makes it ideal for a distributed database allowing for a very simple way to get eventual consistency.

-Finally, because the log itself has no processing logic of it's own the data management algorithms are separated out and can become more and more sophisticated while still operating on the same log data.
+Finally, because the log itself has no processing logic of it's own, we have to separate out the data management algorithms.
+This allows them to progress independently and become more and more sophisticated while still operating on the same log data.

-Simply decoupling the processing from the data gathering stage makes it a far more powerful system to use and grow.
-Gather all the data you can and figure out what to do with it later.
+This simple step of decoupling the processing from the data gathering stage has been found to make a the system far more robust and powerful as well as easy to modify and grow.

+> Gather all the data you can.

+> And figure out what to do with it later!

 ## Light's...Camera...Action!